05 Jan '17

 Posted in Articles by Eric Shaw

-I lived in Gallup, New Mexico from 1994 to 1998, teaching special education at the old Juan de Onate Elementary School up on the hill above town, and way out at Gallup High.
+I taught special education at Juan de Onate Elementary School up on a hill above the town.
+Later, I taught gifted kids out on the city limits–at Gallup High.

-Jason Arsenault, the editor of the Gallup Journey, became my best friend then, and after leaving Gallup in 1998, I got waaay into yoga, studying it with gurus, though constant practice, and in a university program.
+The editor of this magazine, Jason Arsenault, became a best friend then, and when I left Gallup, I traveled waaay into yoga, studying it with gurus, constant practice, and a university program.

-When I lived here, I offered a course at UNM, Gallup, called Christ, Krishna and Hero Twins.
+Even when I lived here, India fascinated me, and I offered a course at UNM, Gallup, called Christ, Krishna and Hero Twins.

-Of course, Navajos make up 90% of Gallup’s population.
+Of course, Navajos are 90% of Gallup’s population.

-There are tons of similarity between the culture of India and the culture of the Dine.
+There are tons of similarity between the culture of India and the local culture of the Dine.

-Both have elaborate creation myths populated by heroes, gods, and heaps of good and bad spirits.
+Both have elaborate creation myths populated by heroes and gods, not to mention heaps of good and bad spirits!

 This is where we’ll begin our story of India’s yoga.